 The tombs of Peer Shahriar Urami, writer of the book Acquaintance of Peer Shahriar are one of the creditable pilgrimage sites of the people, which was a Zoroastrian celestial before the advent of Islam.
 Stay overnight in Oraman Takht village.

-Day 12: Drive 250 km to Kermanshah and visit the beauties of the city.
+Day 12: Driving 250 km to Kermanshah and visit the beauties of the city.

-Kermanshah which is one of cities of recreation during Sassanid era has a moderate and mountainous climate.
-The majority of residents are Kurds with Kalhur dialect but a lot of new generations speak Persian with a Kermanshahi accent.
+Kermanshah which was one of cities for recreation during the Sassanid era has a moderate and mountainous climate.
+The majority of residents are Kurds with Kalhur who speak Kalhur dialect but Kalhur of the new generations speak Persian with a Kermanshahi accent.

-Day 13: Drive 189 km to Hamedan, on the way visit Kangavar, Bistoon and Alisadr cave.
+Day 13: Driving 189 km to Hamedan, on the way visiting Kangavar, Bistoon and Ali sadr cave.

-In small town of Kangavar, ruins of a majestic historic site start to appear by the roadside.
-Kangavar was mentioned by the Greek geographer Isidore of Charax in the first century AD, as Konkobar in ancient province of Egbatana; its name may be derived from the Avestan Kanha-vara, 'enclosure of Kanha'.
-The site is known as the Temple of Anahita, built by Achaemenian Emperor, 404 BC to 359 BC.
-This temple is built in honor of "Ardevisur Anahita," the female guardian angel of waters.
+In the small town of Kangavar, ruins of a majestic historic site start to appear by the roadside.
+Kangavar was mentioned by the Greek geographer Isidore of Charax in the first century AD, as Konkobar in the ancient province of Egbatana; Its name may be derived from the Avestan Kanha-vara, 'enclosure of Kanha'.
+The site is known as the Temple of Anahita, built by an Achaemenian Emperor, 404 BC to 359 BC.
+This temple was built in honor of 'Ardevisur Anahita', the female guardian angel of the waters.
 Architecture of this temple coincides with palaces and temples built during the Achaemenian period, 550 BC to 330 BC, in western Iran.
 From Kermanshah the road runs along the bottom of a fine velvety fawn colored cliff.

 Bisotun clusters around a source nearby a vertical rock wall.
 The carvings at Bisotun are set high in the rock facing by an important trade route for all travellers to see.
 The site is 30km from Kermanshah City near the village of Bisotun.